 July 17, 2019

 Round 2 (for all candidates including NRIs)

-State merit lists
+State merit list

-Result of allotment
+Result of seat allotment

 Last date to deposit fees